dcc5235/MortarPestle_EcommShop/README.md

 - Router directs users from landing page to products on click with shop button
 - Product data added into basket and removed from basket, updated through local storage
 - Headless CMS Contentful to store product data, retrieved data through API integration
+- Partial integration of PayPal API which includes payment buttons

 ## Additional Features to Add
-- Need to apply logic that routes from products page to check out page with data from shopping bag stored
+- Need to apply logic that transfers data from shopping bag to checkout page
-- Integration of Paypal API
+- Full integration of PayPal API
-- Optimize images
+- Optimize images for quicker load time

 ## Credits